Unofficial results show W.Va. voter turnout could be highest in state’s history

 West Virginians requested 153,773 absentee ballots for the 2020 general election, according to the website.

-Correlating to population, Kanawha, Berkeley and Monongalia counties had the highest voter turnout.
+Correlating to population, Berkeley, Kanawha and Monongalia counties had the highest voter turnout.
 U.S. Census Bureau estimates from 2019 show those counties as having the highest estimated populations, with Kanawha being the most-populous county with an estimated 178,124 residents.

 Residents of West Virginia’s least-populous county, Wirt, cast 2,638 ballots during the general election, as of Wednesday, against its estimated population of 5,821 people.
 Following the statewide trend, most Wirt County voters cast their ballots in person on Election Day.